sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1450 - suppress-output.md

 ---

 Specifies fields to exclude from the extraction output.
-For example, if you use the field id  `_raw_data` as a source for a `nicely_formatted` [computed field](doc:computed-field-methods), then specify the raw field's id in this method to show only the computed field in the output.
+For example, if you use the field ID  `_raw_data` as a source for a [computed field](doc:computed-field-methods), then specify the raw field's ID in this method to show only the computed field in the output.

 Parameters
 ====